DarkBlue2021/AURORA/README.md

 # AURORA Protocol

-### Babylon-Secured Carbon Credit Certification & Farming Investment Platform
+### Babylon-Secured Carbon Credit Certification Investment Platform

 AURORA Protocol is a blockchain-based platform aimed at transforming carbon credit certification and investment in the agriculture sector.
 Built on secure, decentralized technologies, AURORA leverages **Babylon Bitcoin staking** and the **Rooch Network** to enable efficient, scalable, and accessible carbon credit investments for a sustainable future.